 A holistic approach

-Through the Climate Alliance, some 1,800 member municipalities and districts covering 27 European countries as well as a variety of regional governments, NGOs and other organisations are actively working to combat climate change.
+Through the Climate Alliance, nearly 2,000 member municipalities and districts covering more than 25 European countries as well as a variety of regional governments, NGOs and other organisations are actively working to combat climate change.
 In terms of members, Climate Alliance is the largest European city network dedicated to climate action.
 Our members, ranging from small rural towns to cities with populations in the millions, accept climate change as a global challenge that requires local solutions.

 Targets and action